au-ts/cogent/doc/reference/syntax-ref.rst

 similar to the ``!`` syntax introduced above, allowing for temporary access to linear objects in the condition.

-Apart from the normal if-then-else syntax, Cogent offers a multi-way if syntax, inspired by GHC/Haskell.
+Apart from the normal if-then-else syntax, |cogent| offers a multi-way if syntax, inspired by GHC/Haskell.
 For example,

 ::